History of the Jews in Atlanta: Leo Frank trial

 On August 16, 1915, a group of prominent Marietta and Georgia citizens calling themselves the "Knights of Mary Phagan", including a former Georgia governor, former and current Marietta mayors, and current and former sheriffs, abducted Frank from prison and drove him back to Marietta.
-There, they hung him not far from the Phagan house, where his body remained for hours as an energized crowd gathered.
+There, they hanged him not far from the Phagan house, where his body remained for hours as an energized crowd gathered.

 In the months following the lynching, some of the Knights of Mary Phagan also helped to revive the Ku Klux Klan atop Stone Mountain.
 The Anti-Defamation League (ADL)’s creation in 1913 was also spurred by the Frank trial.
 The case has been called the "American Dreyfus affair", as both centered around falsely accused wealthy assimilated Jewish men whose trials, based on minimal evidence, were the catalysts of anti-Semitic fervor in the masses which then led to their convictions.

 Leo Frank's lynching had a massive impact on the Atlanta Jewish community, and in many ways still does today.
 The episode was also widely felt in Jewish communities across the United States, and even more so in the South.
 Prior to his case, many Atlanta Jews of a wealthier, German background felt fully established and accepted in the city.
 They were assimilated and considered themselves Southern, and what happened to Frank was a scary awakening that in the broader society's eyes, they may always be considered Jews first.
 Leo and his wife Lucille were members of The Temple and its community, and Lucille, to the shock of many, remained in Atlanta the rest of her life.
 The consensus of the community following Frank's death was not to mention it, and the subject remained taboo for many decades.

 Even over 100 years later, the subject remains a touchy one for some, and how important what happened to Leo Frank is in the broader history of the Jewish community in Atlanta is still an open question.
 There are many who see it a blip in the distinguished history of the community, and prefer to think of it as an anomaly with little bearing on the whole.
 Others in the community assign more lasting importance to what happened, and continue to call for political action to absolve and remember Frank, who in 1986 received a posthumous pardon based on the state's culpability in his death, rather than his innocence.